 Mobile phone leasing plans work a little differently.
 While you still get a new phone and mobile service you pay off over a fixed term, you only get to keep the phone for as long as you remain on contract.
 If you want to end your service at any point, you have to return the phone or pay an additional handset fee to purchase it from your service provider.

 In exchange for not getting to keep the phone, leasing plans typically offer a discount on your monthly handset repayments.

 How much can I save with a leased mobile phone?

 Currently, no carriers offer consumer mobile phone leasing in Australia.
 Both Telstra and Optus previously offered leasing plans, but these have since been pulled from the market.

 Telstra was the first to offer mobile leases, with Optus following shortly after.
 The exact amount you could have saved varied slightly depending on the handset you chose and the base contract price you opted for, but the most you could save with either carrier on any given phone and plan combination was $10 per month.
 Therefore the maximum amount you could have saved over the contract term was $240.

 Can I swap out my phone for another one?

-Both Telstra and Optus do allow you to swap your leased phone out for a newer model after 12 months for a fixed $99 standard fee.
-However, you do end up on a new contract, which means that in effect you’ve leased one phone for 12 months and are then engaging in a fresh 24-month lease contract for your new handset.
-It's functionally the same deal as you'd get under Telstra's New Phone Feeling deal or Optus's New Phone Trade Up deal.
+Both Telstra and Optus did allow you to swap your leased phone out for a newer model after 12 months for a fixed $99 standard fee.
+However, this would put you on a new contract, which meant that in effect you leased one phone for 12 months then engaged in a fresh 24-month lease contract for your new handset.
+This was functionally the same deal as you'd get under Telstra's New Phone Feeling deal or Optus's New Phone Trade Up deal.